flamearcixt/LV12Editor/README.md

 - Create custom commands and save in the software itself
 - Portuguese/English language
 - Visualization of USB Debugging (Response/Sending commands)
-- Selection of Values ​​to facilitate registration
+- Selection of Values with TAB ​​to facilitate registration
 - URL in Image

 ENG-US Software Image